-BWTI© (Blast Wave Target Interaction) was developed by BakerRisk to simulate the generation and propagation of blast and shock waves and their interaction with structures.
-The code is capable of modeling blast waves resulting from VCEs, bursting pressure vessels, and high explosive detonations.
-The main application areas for this code are engineering-level analyses involving scenarios where blast wave shielding and focusing are relevant.
+BakerRisk developed BWTI© (Blast Wave Target Interaction) to simulate the generation and propagation of blast and shock waves and their interaction with structures.
+BWTI© has been extensively used for designing test enclosures to protect against high-pressure pneumatic failures and high explosives for industrial and government clients.
+It excels in replicating and modeling blast waves resulting from VCEs, bursting pressure vessels, and high-explosive detonations.
+Its primary application lies in engineering-level analyses, particularly within scenarios where the nuanced aspects of blast wave shielding and focusing come into play.

 The FLACS (Flame Acceleration Simulator) code is an industry-standard CFD tool that our team at BakerRisk utilizes in many projects to model flammable gas and evaporating liquid releases and dispersions, toxic dispersion distances, blast loads due to vapor cloud explosions (VCE), and exhaust heat plumes for both on-shore and off-shore facilities.
 FLACS is commonly used to analyze typical refining and processing facilities, chemical facilities, and offshore production.
 In recent years, it has been extended to model hazards associated with all phases of renewable hydrogen (production, storage, transportation, and consumption).